 "I must speak from being a faith-based organization.
 I think our priority is to provide the best, as stewards of resources that have been entrusted to us.
 This is one of the ways that it's emphasized.
 The Christian tradition is that we are led to take care of people in various settings.
 Just not taking care of people but supporting them to become all that God has created them to be.
 And I believe that this is one of the ways that we can do that.
-Reaching out to people, but not just the people from an organizational standpoint; the foundation of the organization I believe is built on those same principles.
+"Reaching out to people, but not just the people from an organizational standpoint; the foundation of the organization I believe is built on those same principles.
 When you have an organization that built on those principles, it only helps what the organization does or why the organization exists.
 To continue to live in those principles.
 I think that's very important if we look at the world around us and what's happening around us - that level of care and concern is just not present to the masses.
 As present to those who can afford it, and to those who are elite and wealthy, but not to the masses.
 And I am of the belief that the same level of our care should be applied across the board to everyone, regardless of where they live, what the economic status is, what they believe.
 All those things we are called to be caretakers of God's creation and that's inclusive of everybody.
 And so, I think that's vital and very important to us as we continue to move forward."

 - How do you make investment decisions today?
 How do your governance and structures prevent or empower this new thinking? - As accredited investors, what roles and responsibilities do you have?
 How has your thinking changed about this?
-What is your moral obligation with your investments?
+What is your moral obligation with our investments?

-- Why doesn't direct equity investing by charities happen already? - Reflect upon the perceived and real barriers you see and how they may affect your moving forward.
+- Why doesn't direct equity investing by charities happen already? - Think through your lens of the perceived and real barriers that you see.
+Reflect upon what this might mean moving forward for you.